fishiraki/Election_Analysis/README.md

 ## Summary
 The analysis of the election show that:
 - There were 369,711 votes cast in the election
+- The counties included in the vote were:
+  - Arapahoe
+  - Denver
+  - Jefferson
+- The voting by county was:
+  - Arapahoe casted 6.7% of the vote and 24,801 votes.
+  - Denver casted 82.8% of the vote and 306,055 votes.
+  - Jefferson casted 10.5% of the vote and 38,855 votes.
+- The county with the largest voting turnout was:
+  - Denver who casted 82.8% of the vote and 306,055 votes.
 - The candidates were:
   - Charles Casper Stockham
   - Diana DeGette